METAL-TAMMATE INK/IRON-GALL INK (MORAKKAB-E ĀHAN-MĀZŪ / ḤEBR)

 2. Content is then boiled for 15 minutes and filtered.

-3. Green, blue, yellow, red, or vitriol (iron sulphate, copper sulphate, potassium ferricyanide, potassium ferrocyanide respectively) is pounded to powder and added to the gallnut extract (tannic acid) and the color change is immediately witnessed.
+3. Green, blue, or red/yellow vitriol (iron sulphate, copper sulphate, potassium ferricyanide) is pounded to powder and added to the gallnut extract (tannic acid) and the color change is immediately witnessed.

 4. Filter again